jishanling/BrainNetClass/README.md

 With a simple configuration on a GUI interface, all these results and reports are just a few clicks away.
 All the processes will be automatically performed and results will be saved for users to evaluate the model and interpret the findings.
 More importantly, the model will be saved for future use on newly acquired data to perform a quick classification or diagnosis.

-For details, please see the manual.
+For details, please see the toolbox article on https://arxiv.org/abs/1906.09908 [9] and the toolbox manual.
 Exemplary toy data are provided for a quick walkthrough.
 Please contact Zhen Zhou (zzstefan@email.unc.edu), Han Zhang (hanzhang@med.unc.edu), and Dinggang Shen (dgshen@med.unc.edu) for any issues and suggestions.
 Your feedback is more than welcomed to help us improve it.
-If you feel it is helpful to your research, please cite the following papers.
+If you feel it is helpful to your research, please cite the following papers [1-9].

 BrainNetClass-v1.0 uses libsvm-3.23 and SLEP-4.1 toolboxes.
-We would like to thank Xiaobo Chen, Yu Zhang, Lishan Qiao, Renping Yu for their contributions.
+We would also like to thank Xiaobo Chen, Yu Zhang, Lishan Qiao, Renping Yu for their contributions.
 It was supported by the NIH grants (EB022880, AG041721, AG049371, and AG042599).

 References \